sambuddhasanyal/academic-flip/content/home/CV.md

 +++

-**Flip Tanedo** is an assistant professor of theoretical physics at the University of California, Riverside.
-His research focuses on the particle physics of dark matter and related open questions in our understanding of nature.
+**Sambuddha Sanyal** is an assistant professor of physics at Indian Institute of Science Education and Research, Tirupati.
+His research focuses on the theoretical studies of strongly correlated many-body systems.
 > PostDoctoral Fellow, Columbia University, New York, 2018-2019

 > PostDoctoral Fellow, ICTS Benguluru, 2015-2018